What is the Board of Trustees?

 How does the Board govern itself?

-The Board governs itself according to its own bylaws.
+The Board governs itself according to its own TDS Board Bylaws.

 How often does the Board meet?

 The full Board meets on a monthly basis in August through December.
 In the new year, the Board meets every other month in February, April, and June.
 The Board may meet on or off campus, to receive and discuss reports from the Head of School and other administrators, Board Committees, outside consultants and students, when appropriate.

 What standing committees are part of the Board?

 The Board has five standing committees: Finance, Trusteeship, Development, Facilities, and Executive.

 The Finance Committee is comprised of Trustees and non-trustees.
 It meets regularly with the Head of School and the Business Officer and is responsible for overseeing the annual budget and financial affairs of the School.
 Members of the Finance Committee for 2017-18 are Ryan McDevitt (chair), Tammy Fox, and Tasha Seyler.